 Students entering the program with very little or no computing experience will be required to take EDN 303, Instructional Technology, or pass the performance competencies test for EDN 303.

 Students are admitted to the program each semester.
-The deadline for receipt of applications by the Graduate School is March 15, 2013 for Summer and May 15, 2013 for Fall 2013.
+The deadline for receipt of applications by the Graduate School is March 15 for Summer and May 15 for Fall and October 15 for Spring.